 “Nor are there any routine eyewitness, photo or video evidence of the crime scene’s aftermath—broken glass, blasted security locks and doors, bullet casings and holes, bloodied walls and floors—all of which are common in such investigations and reportage.” pg.
 24

-Instead of posting a hundred pictures, I invite you to download the various files that make up the state’s official report on the shooting.
-Of particular interest is “22_Assorted_Files.zip,” which contains over 1,000 photographs taken by multiple parties.
-The most relevant to this point is the PDF titled “Walkley – scene photos.pdf,” which includes 740 crime scene photos, though many are redacted for obvious legal reasons.
-However, many of the items Tracy claims do not exist are plainly visible in these photographs.
-For instance, broken glass can be seen in the above images of Lanza’s entry point at the school entrance.
-I’ll reference page numbers in the aforementioned PDF for further details:
+Rather than dumping a hundred images inline, I invite Tracy—and anyone inclined to repeat this claim—to download the state’s own official investigative files.
+Of particular relevance is “22_Assorted_Files.zip,” which contains more than 1,000 photographs taken by multiple agencies.
+The most damning refutation of Tracy’s assertion is the PDF titled “Walkley – scene photos.pdf,” which alone includes 740 crime scene photographs, many redacted for obvious legal and ethical reasons.
+Even with those redactions, a substantial number of the very items Tracy insists do not exist are plainly visible.

-Blood is likely visible on pages 71, 495, 622-624, 626-627, and 643.
-Pages 622-624 and 626-627 depict the ceiling of room 10, where Adam Lanza took his own life, so the blood seen there is very likely his.
-Additionally, pages 636 and 665 show blood and possibly even brain matter above the whiteboard in the same room.
-Adam’s lifeless body is partially visible on page 161, and it’s likely that the blood on the carpet belongs to him.
-There also appears to be something quite gory situated between Lanza’s body and the stool.
+Pages 622–624 and 626–627 depict the ceiling of Classroom 10, where Adam Lanza killed himself; the blood visible there is almost certainly his.
+Pages 636 and 665 show blood—and possibly brain matter—above the whiteboard in the same room.
+Lanza’s body is partially visible on page 161, with blood pooling on the carpet nearby.
+There is also what appears to be particularly graphic biological material between his body and a stool—details Tracy would no doubt prefer not to acknowledge.

-In total, that’s over 110 photos that James Tracy flat-out claims do not exist, and that’s just from the Walkley crime scene photos.
-Additionally, “Farr – Nighttime Exterior Photos.pdf” includes images of blood in the parking lot, while “Tranquillo – Back-up Scene Photos 1.pdf” features pictures of blood just outside the school’s entrance.
+That’s well over 110 photographs directly contradicting Tracy’s claim—and that count comes only from the Walkley set.
+Additional corroboration appears in “Farr – Nighttime Exterior Photos.pdf,” which documents blood in the parking lot, and “Tranquillo – Back-up Scene Photos 1.pdf,” which includes images of blood just outside the school’s entrance.

 “Medical responders who rushed to Sandy Hook Elementary upon receiving word of the tragedy were denied entry to the school and forced to set up primary and secondary triages off school grounds and wait for the injured to be brought to them.” pg.
 25